juristr/juristr.github.com/_drafts/2016-12-10-let-me-explain-angular-semver.md

 ## Angular uses SEMVER

-Back in September when the [new Angular was finally released](/blog/2016/09/ng2-released/), the Angular team also announced they will switch to [Semantic Versioning (SEMVER)](http://semver.org/).
+Back in September when the [new Angular was finally released](/blog/2016/09/ng2-released/), the Angular team also [announced](http://angularjs.blogspot.com/2016/10/versioning-and-releasing-angular.html) they will switch to [Semantic Versioning (SEMVER)](http://semver.org/).

-As the name already explains, Semantic Versioning is all a about **adding meaning to version numbers**.
-This allows us developer not only to reason about any upgrade we do, but we can even let tools such as NPM do it in a automatic and safe manner for us.
+As the name already explains, Semantic Versioning is all about **adding meaning to version numbers**.
+This allows developers to not only reason about any upgrade we do, but we can even let tools such as NPM do it in a automatic and safe manner for us.
 A semantic version consists of **three numbers**:

 <figure class="image--medium">